signalfx/apmworkshop/apm/k8s/README.md

 ***

-## Exercise 5: Process Spans with the OpenTelemetry Collector
+## Exercise 5: Process Spans with the Otel Collector

 See [Processing Spans](./collectorconfig/README.md)

 ***

-## Exercise 6: Receive Prometheus Metrics
+## Exercise 6: Receive Prometheus Metrics at the Otel Collector

 **Add a Prometheus endpoint pod**